 How Does Narcan Save Lives?

-When used, opioids bind to receptors in the brain, producing chemicals that relieve pain and chemicals that produce pleasure.
+The effects of opioids bind to receptors in the brain, producing chemicals that relieve pain and chemicals that produce pleasure.
 The latter is the reason why people develop substance use disorders after only a short period of time using these drugs.
 Every substance under the opiate umbrella is extremely addictive, and generally, addicts begin to use more and more of their drug of choice to counteract the tolerance that gradually builds as they use.

 Other Uses of Naloxone

 Naloxone is also used in many treatment programs all over the country as part of a drug called Suboxone.
 Suboxone represents the new age of medication-assisted treatment (MAT), replacing methadone for people addicted to heroin and other opiates.
 In this drug — commonly prescribed in strips that the user places under their tongue — naloxone is used mixed with the key active ingredient, buprenorphine.
 This is because buprenorphine is an opioid agonist and is addictive on its own.
-Because naloxone can bring on the symptoms of acute withdrawal, it exists in suboxone so that patients use it as directed.
+Because naloxone can bring on the symptoms of acute opioid withdrawal, it exists in suboxone so that patients use it as directed.

 Who Uses Narcan?